-inclusion in more than one category: one egg each of eight two-egg clutches was abandoned/failed to hatch after the other hatched; one egg each of two two-egg clutches hatched after predation of the other egg.
+inclusion in more than one category: one egg each of two two-egg clutches was abandoned/failed to hatch after the other hatched; one egg of a two-egg clutch hatched after the outcome of the other egg was uncertain.

 Least Tern Total Losses

 Cause Age Class D Street Fill

 Total:

-egg 39
+10000 egg 59

-chick 49-50
+chick 17

-fledgling 4
+fledgling 1

-adult 0-1
+adult 0-2

 Predation:

 nt species

-possible chick 0-1

-Co byote

-egg 4

-Gı eat Blue Heron

 chick 1

-Gı eat Blue Heron or Northern Harrier

-fledgling 1

 No orthern Harrier

-egg 3
+egg 4

-chick 2

-fledgling 3

-Ra aptor species
+Pe regrine Falcon

 suspected adult 0-1

-Gu all-billed Tern

-chick 0-1

-Co ommon Raven

-egg 3

-Uı nknown species
+Ra ptor species

-egg 3
+fledgling 1

+suspected adult 0-1

-Non-predat ion Mortality:
+Non-predati on Mortality:

 pandonment (pre-term)

-egg 14
+egg 50

-Uı nknown
+Ur lknown

-Abandoned post-term/nonv iable
+Abandoned post-term/nonviable

-egg 8

-Died hatching

-egg 4
+egg 5

 No visible trauma

-chick 46
+chick 16

 Table 2.
-Documented causes of least tern mortality, D Street Fill, 2018.
+Documented causes of least tern mortality, D Street Fill, 2019.

-daily-observed chick numbers and recapture data indicate additional losses of up to 86-90 chicks, species suspected as responsible for losses include northern harrier and gull-billed tern, with possible losses also to coyote, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
-45 chicks were found with no obvious causes of death.
-The carcass of one additional chick was found being scavenged by ants but it was not possible to determine whether they had contributed to cause of death or not.
-A gull-billed tern was observed carrying prey that was suspected to be a tern chick.
-The band of one chick was recovered in necropsy of a great blue heron at Naval Amphibious Base Delta Beach North.
-The remains of one depredated chick suggested harrier as responsible.
-One large chick/fledgling and two fledglings were observed being taken by a northern harrier.
-The remains of one additional depredated fledgling suggested harrier as responsible, and depredated remains of another was suspected to be from either harrier or great blue heron.
-Feathers of one adult suggested possible predation by a raptor.
+daily-observed chick numbers and recapture data indicate additional losses of up to 29 chicks, species suspected as responsible for losses include northern harrier and gull-billed tern, with possible losses also to Cooper's hawk, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
+16 chicks were found with no obvious causes of death.
+One additional chick was found being depredated by ants.
+The remains of one fledgling suggested peregrine falcon as responsible.
+A peregrine falcon was observed carrying prey that appeared to be an adult least term.
+Feathers of one other adult suggested possible predation by a raptor.